Strip Club Laws and the Regulation of Sexually Oriented Business

 - Nudity Rules - Some localities allow full nudity, others require nipples and genitals to be covered, and some allow full nudity only if alcohol is not served

 - Contact with Patrons - Some clubs allow "lap dancing," or some form of limited contact, while others have strict distance requirements between patrons and dancers

 - Licensing - Exotic dancers in Detroit, Mich., for example, must pay an annual fee to be licensed and also must pass a background check

 - Taxation - Texas, for example, requires the collection of a $5 entrance fee, which is paid to a foundation for victims of rape

-Get Legal Help Before Opening a Sexually Oriented Business
+Get a Free Attorney Match Before Opening a Sexually Oriented Business

 Before you open a strip club or similar type of business, make sure you're in compliance with the various laws and regulations that apply.
 Even a minor oversight, such as purchasing or leasing property that is not properly zoned, can end your venture before you even open the doors.
-Talk to a business and commercial law attorney or zoning law attorney for more information.
+You can get started today with a free match with a local small business attorney.